 - Speak to your OH&S representative.
 Get advice about procedures in your workplace.

 - Address the situation early.
-Employees who are subject to workplace bullying and harassment often put the issue to one side and wait before it gets really bad before addressing it.
-By this time the employee may have already suffered a work related stress injury and if this is the case, they may not be able to continue working.
+Employees who are subject to discrimination often put the issue to one side and wait before it gets really bad before addressing it.
+By this time the employee may have already suffered a work related stress injury; if this is the case, they may not be able to continue working.